rinch-wu/rinch_sql/README.md

 # Introduction

-a simple orm based on [mysql,dataclass].
+a simple orm in python based on [mysql,dataclass].